SacrilegeWasTaken/c3dlc/README.md

 # Running

-You can run .py script on any platform of build executable for yours.
+You can run .py script on any platform or build executable for yours.

 For e.x. on mac I ran:
 ```bash